mmorehea/saar/README.md

 **inputs**: two paths to different folders
 **outputs**: a list of items present in one folder but not the other
 Determines which items in one folder are missing from another, and returns a list of these items.

-## getParamaters.py
-**inputs**: original EM image stack, user input
-**outputs**: config file
-Allows the user to set up the thresholding and contouring parameters using a GUIthat displays the top image of the stack, and saves the parameters to a config file.

-## getThreshold.py, mass.py
-Old, outdated version of getParameters.py.

 ## installcv3.sh
 bash script for installing cv3.